ardalis/HttpClientTestExtensions/README.md

 // GET and ensure response contains a substring string result = client.GetAndEnsureSubstringAsync("/healthcheck", "OMG!");

+// GET and assert a 302 is returned await client.GetAndEnsureRedirectAsync("/oldone, "/newone");

 // GET and assert a 400 is returned await client.GetAndEnsureBadRequestAsync("/authors?page");